cliffeby/DuckpinV002/README.md

     return dataframe1
 ```
 </br>
 Next in Figure No. 4, I use a SQL Transformation to calulcate velocity and approach angle of the ball from the xy coordinates in the now pandas dataframe.
-The SQLite cammands also eliminate records where the value of y2 is null.
+The SQLite WHERE command also eliminates records where the value of y2 is null.

 ```sql
 select endingPinCount as epc,up,